 GVEP International is a non-profit organisation working to alleviate poverty in developing countries through increased access to sustainable, renewable energy.
 To achieve this goal, we support the development and growth of small and medium-sized enterprises that deliver energy products and services to the poor.

-GVEP works with local energy businesses to make an impact on this enormous problem, in places where state or large utilities’ interventions are slow to reach.
-We help establish and grow micro, small and medium sized energy enterprises in poor rural and periurban areas creating lasting access to clean energy and improving the quality of life of millions of people.
-We do this through advising energy businesses and by enabling them to secure the financial resources they need to grow.
+GVEP works to provide access to energy where large utilities are slow or unable to reach.
+We help grow micro, small and medium-sized energy enterprises in poor rural and peri-urban areas, and in turn improve the quality of life for millions of people.
+We do this by advising businesses and enabling them to secure the financing and resources they require.

 Watch a short video clip about our work